hzeller/flaschen-taschen/doc/protocols.md

 ## Flaschen Taschen Protocol

-Receives UDP packets with a raw [PPM file][ppm] (`P6`) on port 1337 in a single datagram per image.
+Receives **UDP** packets with a raw [PPM file][ppm] (`P6`) on port 1337 in a single datagram per image.
 A ppm file has a simple text header followed by the binary RGB image data.

-The FlaschenTaschen has a special feature that allows you to offset the image in (x,y) direction and as a layer (pictures with higher layers cover up lower layers; black is 'transparent').
+FlaschenTaschen has a special feature that allows you to choose the offset the image is displayed on the screen in (x,y) direction and as a layer.

-To provide this without violating the PPM file standard, there is a special comment that you can put in the header (comments are allowed in PPM) that describe the offset of the image on the display in X, Y and Z-direction (=layer).
+To provide this additional information without violating the PPM file standard, there is a special comment that you can put in the header (because `#`-comments are allowed in the PPM header) that describe the offset of the image on the display in X, Y and Z-direction (=layer).

-The comment must start with exactly `#FT:`.
+The comment must start with exactly **`#FT:`**.
 In the following example, a 10x10 image is sent with the (x,y) offset of (5,8), the layer (z-offset) is 13:

 ```